 How does the dry ice cleaning process remove contaminants from molded plastic parts?

 There are three principles involved in the process of cleaning with dry ice.
 The acronym I.C.E. helps to explain the process.

 1. Impact – While dry ice particles have little hardness – around 1.5 to 2.0 on the Mohs Scale of Hardness – when accelerated, they create what is called the Kinetic Energy Effect.
 Kinetic energy is measured one-half mass times velocity squared.
 Both of these variables (mass/dry ice particle size and blast velocity) are controlled and adjustable by the user, depending on the nature and amount of contaminant, as well as the hardness of substrate being cleaned.

 Dry ice particle sizes are selected via the machine controller and can vary from nearly snow (micro particles) up to 3.0 mm in diameter but generally do not exceed 1.0 mm in most surface preparation solutions.
 The velocity of the dry ice particles is created via the dry ice cleaning system’s nozzle and is controlled by an adjustable blast pressure chosen by the user.
-Stand-off distance and angle of impingement can also have an influence on kinetic energy and are controlled via the programmed robot path.
+Stand-off distance and angle of impingement also can have an influence on kinetic energy and are controlled via the programmed robot path.